 Modifiers on the Bishop Score Calculator are something to discuss with your doctor if they are mentioned.

-What is a Favorable Bishop Score
+What is a Good Bishop Score?

 A Bishop score of 6 or less means an induction is not likely to be successful.
 Proceeding with induction in this instance is likely to cause great stress on your body and baby, which are obviously not ready for labor and could result in more medical interventions and increase the likelihood of C-section.

-Although we don’t always have control of our birthing situations, your best chances at achieving a natural birth is to educate yourself as much as possible.
+Although we don’t always have control of our birthing situations, your best chance at achieving a natural birth is to educate yourself as much as possible.
 Stay informed about every aspect of your pregnancy and let your doctor know you wish to be involved in all decisions about your labor and delivery.
 This requires you to have knowledge of things that can sometimes seem trivial, like knowing your Bishop score and how to use a Bishop score calculator.